Acura A-Spec and Type-S models: CL Type-S

+CSX Type-S

-The Canadian-exclusive CSX Type-S debuted as a 2007 model and was the last remaining Type-S model when it was discontinued in 2011.
+The Canadian-exclusive Acura CSX Type-S debuted as a 2007 model and was the last remaining Type-S model when it was discontinued in 2011.
 It featured a 2.0L 197 hp i-VTEC engine, an increase of 42 hp (31 kW) over the base CSX engine.
 The "sport-tuned" suspension added stiffer springs, firmer damping and thicker stabilizer bars compared to the regular CSX and is supported on 215/45R17 all-season tires and 17-inch alloy wheels.
-Other additional features included Vehicle Stability Assist, 350-watt 7-speaker audio system, navigation system with voice-command, digital audio card reader with USB and bluetooth connectivity, Type-S badging, rear-deck spoiler, and red-illuminated instrument panel and foot-wells.
+Other additional features included Vehicle Stability Assist, 350-watt 7-speaker audio system, navigation system with voice-command, digital audio card reader with USB and bluetooth connectivity, Type-S badging, rear-deck spoiler, and red-illuminated instrument panel and foot wells.

+TLX Type-S

-At the 2018 Detroit Auto Show, Acura announced it will apply the Type S performance treatment to multiple models, with showroom sales for the 2021 TLX Type S starting on June 23, 2021 and all other models following suit by summer 2021.
-The second generation Acura TLX launched on May 28, 2020 as the first among it with 3.0 V6 turbocharged engine.
+At the 2018 Detroit Auto Show, Acura announced it will apply the Type-S performance treatment to multiple models, with showroom sales for the 2021 TLX Type-S starting on June 23, 2021 and all other models following suit by summer 2021.
+The second-generation Acura TLX launched on May 28, 2020 as the first among it with 3.0-liter V6 turbocharged engine.

+Integra Type S

+On April 11, 2023, Acura unveiled the Type S model for the fifth-generation Acura Integra.
+It shares the same platform as the Honda Civic Type R (FL5), using the same 6-speed manual transmission, limited-slip differential, dual-axis strut front suspension, and K20C1 i-VTEC turbocharged engine rated at 320 hp (239 kW).
+It also features larger air intakes on the front fascia, triple-exit center exhaust, carbon fiber rear lip spoiler, and 19-inch wheels with 4-piston ventilated front brakes.
+It is 2.8 in wider than the standard Integra.

 Marketing

-As part of 2022 model year Acura Type S vehicles launch, a 4-part Acura Type S commercials titled 'Chiaki's Journey' was 2022 Sundance Film Festival, which was also sponsored by Acura as a Presenting Sponsor and Official Vehicle.
+As part of 2022 model year Acura Type-S vehicles launch, a 4-part Acura Type S commercials titled 'Chiaki's Journey' was 2022 Sundance Film Festival, which was also sponsored by Acura as a Presenting Sponsor and Official Vehicle.
 The vehicles in the commercials include 2022 MDX Type S, 2022 TLX Type S, 2022 NSX Type S, and 2023 Integra.
 The ads were developed with agency partner Mullen Lowe Los Angeles (MullenLowe Group).